anhntbk08/mariocarrion.github.com/content/post/2019-11-20-golang-introducing-aws-ssm-env-var.markdown

 So when running our program the environment variables will be defined as the ones above, but really the actual values of those variables will not be _open and clear_ but instead will be pulled securely from the remote store when the program requests those values.

-All of this is wrapped in a package called [aws-ssm-env](https://github.com/MarioCarrion/aws-ssm-env), however the important thing is not the package itself but more the paradigm itself and how the interaction is defined when retrieving values from the remote store.
+All of this is wrapped in a package called [aws-ssm-env](https://github.com/MarioCarrion/aws-ssm-env), however the important thing is not the package implementation but more the paradigm itself and how the interaction is defined when retrieving values from the remote store.

 See [the example](https://github.com/MarioCarrion/aws-ssm-env/blob/master/examples/main.go) for more information: